 [Spyros Konitsiotis] Good morning, Ms Karatzaferi.

 [Vicky Karatzaferi] Before we talk about what is new with this revolutionary, as it seems, smart device, that you have developed with your partners, I would like to start with some introductory information regarding Parkinson’s disease, because there are a lot of questions.
-So, could you start by explaining to me, please, in simple terms, what it is about, because I think it is more than just the “trembling” that we associate with the disease.
+So, could you start by explaining to me, please, in simple terms, what it is about, because I think it is more than just the “tremor” that we associate with the disease.

-[Spyros Konitsiotis] That is correct, it is not trembling at all.
-Trembling is something very simple.
+[Spyros Konitsiotis] That is correct, it is not tremor at all.
+Tremor is something very simple.
 Parkinson’s disease is something much more complex.
 It is a disease of the brain.
 It is due to the destruction of nerve cells in the brain, for an unknown reason, which are slowly destroyed and die.
 These cells are unique, they do not reproduce, they do not replicate.
 Therefore, the loss of these cells causes serious problems.
 These cells produce a substance called dopamine, thankfully.
 So, we provide this substance externally with pills.

-This deals with several symptoms of Parkinson’s disease, which we should state do not consist merely of a simple trembling, which is what most people think, but mainly a difficulty in movement.
+This deals with several symptoms of Parkinson’s disease, which we should state do not consist merely of a simple tremor, which is what most people think, but mainly a difficulty in movement.
 Parkinson’s disease means great slowness in executing motions; one becomes very stiff and slow.
 Their movements become more difficult.

 [Vicky Karatzaferi] Can I ask something practical, since we mentioned mobility?
 Could it be a symptom of Parkinson’s when a person drags their feet and takes very short steps, as though their legs can’t bend?